eclipse-sumo/sumo/docs/web/docs/TraCI.md

 of the byte denotes the command (get, set, subscribe, ...) and the lesser significant the domain itself.
-To allow more than the 16 domains resulting from this split, the most significant bit (which was unused until now because there were only 7 commands) is now used for the domain as well (and only three for the command).
+To allow more than the 16 domains resulting from this split, the most significant bit (which was unused until version 1.7.0 because there were only 7 commands) is now used for the domain as well (and only three for the command).
 This allows for 28 domains because four general commands (like SIMSTEP) block some available combinations.
 Currently there are only four possible domains left.